TechOps Examples

 Let’s dive into the components that make this architecture work seamlessly:

-1. A user begins by creating or updating a Cluster Definition YAML
+1. A user begins by creating or updating a Cluster Definition YAML file that outlines the specifications for a Kubernetes cluster.

 2. The YAML file is then committed to the Clusters Repo.
 This action effectively logs the desired state of the cluster in Git, which acts as the source of truth.